Code-Institute-Submissions/Milestone-Project-3-Roller-Coaster/README.md

 16. Add the following variables:
 * IP: 0.0.0.0.
 * PORT 5000.
-* SECRET_KEY: Copy this from the env.py file, then paste it into Heroku.
+* SECRET_KEY, Copy this from the env.py file, then paste it into Heroku.
-* MONGO_URI: If you already have a string fill it in, if not leave it blank.
+* MONGO_URI, If you already have a string fill it in, if not leave it blank.
-* MONGO_DBNAME: Add the name of your database.
+* MONGO_DBNAME, Add the name of your database.

 17. Go back to Gitpod and add the requirements file.